'I've seen rain:' James Taylor bemoans end of Obama era

 BOSTON (AP) — Half a world away from Washington, James Taylor is greeting fans with a video bemoaning the end of the Obama era.

-The singer emailed a clip from French Polynesia on the eve of Donald Trump’s inauguration.
+The singer emailed a clip to fans on his mailing list from French Polynesia on the eve of Donald Trump’s inauguration.
 It shows him standing outside a grass hut in the rain.

 In his video postcard, he says: “Hi, it’s James in French Polynesia on the last day of the Obama administration, and it feels like it’s raining all over the world.”